 Australia’s federal election saw an unprecedented level of political violence from the left.
-This was started by EggBoy Will Connolly’s decision to egg Senator Fraser Anning at a Melbourne meeting of his Conservative National Party back in March following the Christchurch mosque shooting.
+This was started by EggBoy Will Connolly’s decision to egg Senator Fraser Anning at a Melbourne meeting of his Conservative National Party back in March, following the Christchurch mosque shooting.

-Because EggBoy assaulted a person who the left and the media viewed as a fascist Nazi he was celebrated and called a hero.
+Because EggBoy assaulted a person who the left and the media viewed as a fascist Nazi, he was celebrated and called a hero.
 He ended up only receiving a caution from Victoria Police for this act of political violence.

 While the left’s choice of weapon in Australia has been eggs, in the UK it has been milkshakes.
 This trend began when a British Muslim threw a milkshake at Tommy Robinson on May 1 in Bury.
-Robinson is campaigning around North West England for a seat in the European Parliament.
+Robinson is campaigning around north west England for a seat in the European Parliament.

-The milkshake assault against Robinson was replicated the next day in Warrington, the assailant was talking to Robinson before pouring the drink on his head screaming “That’s what you get for being a fascist, you f***ing massive prick.”
-Robinson responded by appearing to throw several punches against assailant.
+The milkshake assault against Robinson was replicated the next day in Warrington; the assailant was talking to Robinson before pouring the drink on his head screaming “That’s what you get for being a fascist, you f***ing massive prick.”
+Robinson responded by appearing to throw several punches against the assailant.
 Local police in Warrington confirmed they were investigating the incident.

-The next target of this new tactic of political violence dubbed ‘milkshaking’ was UKIP candidate Carl Benjamin who recently made the transition from YouTuber personality where he is known as Sargon of Akkad.
+The next target of this new tactic of political violence dubbed ‘milkshaking’ was UKIP candidate Carl Benjamin, who recently made the transition from YouTuber personality where he is known as Sargon of Akkad.
 He has had four milkshakes thrown at him in one week during his tour of Salisbury.

-Benjamin has been a high profile target of the media with them digging up many satirical and dark humored jokes he had made during his YouTube career in an attempt to smear him, which in turn has contributed to him being targeted by milkshakes.
+Benjamin has been a high-profile target of the media with them digging up many satirical and dark-humored jokes he had made during his YouTube career in an attempt to smear him, which in turn has contributed to him being targeted by milkshakes.

 The milkshake thrower Paul Crowther told the media “I didn’t know he was in town.
-I thought, this is my only chance,” and was of the belief “It’s a right of protest against people like him” because “The bile and the racism he spouts out in this country is far more damaging than a bit of milkshake to his front.”
+I thought, this is my only chance,” and was of the belief, “it’s a right of protest against people like him” because “the bile and the racism he spouts out in this country is far more damaging than a bit of milkshake to his front.”

-Farage tweeted in response to being milkshaked “Sadly some remainers have become radicalised, to the extent that normal campaigning is becoming impossible,”and “For a civilised democracy to work you need the losers consent, politicians not accepting the referendum result have led us to this.”
+Farage tweeted in response to being milkshaked: “Sadly some remainers have become radicalised, to the extent that normal campaigning is becoming impossible,”and “For a civilised democracy to work you need the losers consent, politicians not accepting the referendum result have led us to this.”

-Tommy Robinson has said in response to being initial target.
-“I so want to win this.
+Tommy Robinson has said in response to being initial target, “I so want to win this.
 No amount of punches, milkshakes, attacks or anything is going to stop me.”

 The United States has also been dealing with political violence from the left’s militant arm Antifa for many years.
-They endorsed the ‘punch a Nazi’ campaign after a leftist punched unprovoked alt-right leader Richard Spencer in January 2017.
+They endorsed the ‘punch a Nazi’ campaign after a leftist punched alt-right leader Richard Spencer unprovoked in January 2017.
 They also rioted outside the University of California, Berkeley when Milo Yiannopoulos was due to speak in February 2017.